Dame Colet– Project Description

 The low-rise 1960s buildings of Dame Colet Court and Haileybury Youth Centre at the junction of Ben Jonson Road and Stepney High Street were identified as suitable for higher density redevelopment to meet local demand for more housing and improved amenities.
 The overall vision for the site was to provide a sustainable mixed-use development which responded to current conditions and future needs, with the overall aim of providing a high quality environment.

-The first task for the design build team was to conceive of a design and achieve planning consent for a very ambitious schedule of accommodation on this small site, resulting in a dense development with very high site coverage and a building line which directly abuts two busy roads and a pedestrian laneway.
+The first task for the design and build team was to conceive a design and achieve planning consent for a very ambitious schedule of accommodation on this small site. the result was a dense development with very high site coverage and a building line which directly abuts two busy roads and a pedestrian laneway.

 Identifying the distinctive elements that contribute to the local character of Stepney was a fundamental starting point for the design of the sites.
-The Residential development draws reference from the new Youth Centre and surrounding buildings.
-Local character also comprises a variety of design elements from the way in which streets interconnect, development blocks and buildings are arranged, the use of common building materials, visual containment, boundary treatments etc. These all assisted in designing to provide a high quality environment incorporating best practice principals, using as a reference the core design texts of “Safer Places” and “By Design”.
+The residential development draws reference from the new Youth Centre and surrounding buildings.
+Local character also comprises a variety of design elements from the way in which streets interconnect, to how development blocks and buildings are arranged, along with the use of common building materials, visual containment, boundary treatments etc. These elements each assisted in designing a high quality environment incorporating best practice principals, using as a reference the core design texts of ‘Safer Places’ and ‘By Design’.

 Dame Colet Residential

 - 40 affordable rented homes comprising of a four storey new residential block

 - A mix of 1–4 bedroom units with private amenity space